umwics/wics-site-old/README.md

 Now that you've written a great new feature, the next step is to *commit* those changes, and *push* them to the GitHub repository.
 Afterwards, you will make a *pull request* for us to review and *merge*.

-First, we need to *stage* our files with the following command:
+First, we need to *stage* our files with this command:

 ```sh
 $ git add .